Playing outside in the summertime is one of the wonderful perks of childhood, and it’s good for your child’s health, too.

 - Slather up no matter your skin tone: While it is true that people with dark skin are not at as great a risk of sunburn as those with lighter skin, everyone benefits from the protection of sunscreen, including the protection it offers against the risk of skin cancer.

 - Keep infants covered: Babies 6 months and younger are even more susceptible to the sun’s damaging rays.
-The best plan is to help your baby avoid direct sun exposure altogether by covering up with lightweight clothing and sitting in the shade.
+The best plan for baby skin in summer — and all year round — is to avoid direct sun exposure altogether by covering up with lightweight clothing and sitting in the shade.
 When that isn’t possible, the American Academy of Pediatrics recommends applying just a little bit of sunscreen to exposed areas such as their face and the backs of their hands.